Search and Seizure | 4A

 Continue Reading CA7: No Taking For SWAT Destroying Property While Executing Valid Warrant

 In 2021, the Iowa Supreme Court held that a police search of garbage left at curbside for pickup was unconstitutional under the Iowa Constitution’s search and seizure clause.
-A local ordinance made scavenging through someone’s garbage illegal, which to the court meant that the garbage owner possessed a government-recognized property right in the trash, and the police search was similarly illegal.
+A local ordinance made scavenging through someone’s garbage illegal, which to the court meant that the garbage owner possessed a government-recognized property right in the trash, and

 It’s been a couple of weeks, but we’re still trying to wrap our head around the Iowa Supreme Court’s opinion in Singer v.
 City of Orange City, No. 23-1600 (Dec.
 20, 2024).